 The principle of choice-based letting is superficially attractive to allow tenants greater control and access but ignores the realities of our housing systems and the impacts of the suggested reforms.
-There is little private rental housing available for low income tenants and new supply to that market segment will not be generated by increased demand side subsidy.
+There is little private rental housing available for people living on low incomes and new supply to that market segment will not be generated by increased demand side subsidy.

 The point of social housing is to create affordable and sustainable tenancies and foster inclusion in communities.
-Much social housing has effectively done this in the past but has been limited in this capacity by excessive targeting which has undermined its viability.
-This is exacerbated by increasingly tightened eligibility for social housing and the drastic rationing of very limited available supply so choice is either non-existent or a 'Hobson's choice'.
+Much social housing has effectively done this in the past but has been limited in this capacity by excessive targeting which has undermined its viability, exacerbated by increasingly tightened eligibility for social housing and the drastic rationing of very limited available supply so choice is either non-existent or a 'Hobson's choice"2.

-It also ignores the possibility for Community Housing Providers (CHPs) to favour tenant types or to manage the compatibility of tenants housed in specific places, communities, properties.
-In a rationed system states are moving to single registers of housing with weighted allocation for those in greatest need.
-The Commission has not demonstrated how choice based letting could operate within the confinement of rationed allocation to those in greatest need from a single register
+Choice-based letting also ignores the possibility for CHPs to favour tenant types or to manage the compatibility of tenants housed in specific places, communities or properties.
+In a rationed system States are moving to single registers of housing with weighted allocation for those in greatest need.
+The Productivity Commission has not demonstrated how choice-based letting could operate within the confinement of rationed allocation to those in greatest need from a single register.
+Additional points include the following:

-.Additionally:

-- The issue of sufficiency or insufficiency of available supply effectively means no choice even if such a system were in place in Australia. - We note that vulnerability can constrain user choice and control: People will access services out of need rather than want or in crises i.e. sudden homelessness - Investment in governance, technology and IT systems across the social housing system will be required to facilitate this. - We would recommend a pilot approach that can be evaluated
+- The issue of insufficiency of available supply effectively means no choice even if such a system were in place in Australia. - We note that vulnerability can constrain user choice and control: people will access services out of need rather than want or in crises i.e. sudden homelessness. - Investment in governance, technology and IT systems across the social housing system will be required to facilitate choice-based letting, requiring extra resources.

-&lt;sup>2 In other words, one may "take it or leave it".
-The phrase is said to have originated with Thomas Hobson(1544-1631), a livery stable owner in Cambridge, England, who offered customers the choice of either taking the horse in his stall nearest to the door or taking none at all.
+2 In other words, one may "take it or leave it".
+The phrase is said to have originated with Thomas Hobson (1544-1631), a livery stable owner in Cambridge, England, who offered customers the choice of either taking the horse in his stall nearest to the door or taking none at all